Ed13S/Ed13S/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Automator Apps and Website Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, C and C++
-- 💬 Ask me about ...
 - 📫 How to reach me: ...

 ---